SakUchiha/vibing/code-understanding-app/README.md

 - Responsive design that works on all devices

 ### AI Assistant
-- Powered by Ollama local AI models
+- Powered by OpenAI's GPT models
 - Context-aware help for HTML, CSS, and JavaScript
 - Code validation and debugging assistance
 - Chat-like interface for easy interaction
-- Privacy-focused - all processing happens locally
+- Cloud-based AI processing via OpenAI API

 ### Study Guide
 - Comprehensive reference for HTML tags, CSS properties, and JavaScript concepts